-I’ve written about harassment, stalking, and rape before, but with everything in the news from the recent Time article about silence breakers to the up-coming resignation of Al Franken and the possible election of Roy Moore, I wanted to address these topics again, and ultimately from the perspective of healing, both personally and socially.
+I’ve written about harassment, stalking, and rape before, but with everything in the news from the recent Time article about silence breakers, I wanted to address these topics again, and ultimately from the perspective of healing, both personally and socially.

 I had a slightly different experience from some older near-death experiencers because I returned to the body of a woman in her early twenties.
 Navigating this culture and another culture in South Korea proved challenging.